divinity-m/Crescendo/dev_logs.md

 <br>

 # Day 5 - Friday | In class & At home work #
-I wanted to implement a scrolling into the "Playlists" and "Songs" sections of the website, but I couldn't figure out how to make the header tags stay in place when the div element scrolled up and down.
-None of my friends could figure it out either so I asked Mr. Durstling and found out that I needed to use a property called 'sticky' in css to keep the header in place and also increase the z-index to position the header over every other element.
+I wanted to implement scrolling into the "Playlists" and "Songs" sections of the website, but I couldn't figure out how to make the header tags stay in place when their parent `div` element scrolled up and down.
+None of my friends could figure it out either so I asked Mr. Durstling and learned that I needed to use a CSS property called 'sticky' to keep the header in place.
+I also increased the z-index to position the header over every other element.

-At home, I discovered a very useful feature in google called 'override', allowing you to override web content locally with your own scripts.
-This breakthrough made coding with github 100x faster for me.
-Although, I still need to periodically update the github files themselves to keep the website up to date on the serverside and to backup my code.
+I discovered a very useful browser feature called 'Local Overrides', which allows me to make changes to web content locally with my own scripts.
+This breakthrough made coding with github much faster.
+Although, I still need to periodically update the repository scripts to keep the website up to date on the serverside.

-While polishing my code to make it more concise and readable, I encountered a couple bugs.
-I wanted to create a single audio element that played a song one at a time, rather than keep track of multiple audio elements in multiple divs.
-When I started this, I quickly came in contact with an error, when I pause the previously playing song so safely replace the audio's src and play a new song (all in one function), the console presented me with this error message:
+I encountered a couple bugs while trying to make my code more readable.
+I wanted to change a structural aspect of my HTML, initually, every song div would have their own `<audio>` tag with its own unique attributes, I wanted to only have one `<audio>` tag that plays every song.
+I tried to implement this and quickly encountered an error.
+Whenever I would try to play new a song and pause & replace the previous one, this error message popped up.
-` The play() request was interrupted by a call to pause(). ` I threw whatever I think of at my script but nothing stopped that error message from popping up.
+` The play() request was interrupted by a call to pause(). ` I threw whatever I think of at my script but nothing fixed the error.
 I tried playing the song first then pausing the previous one.
 I tried seperating the pause and play into seperate functions.
 Then finally, I tried asking chatGPT what I could possibly be doing wrong.

-The issue revolves around how `.pause()` is synchronous with the code while `.play()` is asynchronous, causing it to have a slight delay with the overall process.
-With the way my code originally worked, I stored the `audio.play()` in a `promise` variable whenever I played a song.
-Whenever a song is paused, it's paused within an conditional that checks for the promise before pausing.
-As a result, both the pause() and play() become asynchronous, and due to how I started using only a single audio element to handle all the songs, the pause() and play() fight over who does what, the audio element has no clue whats going on, and everything just breaks.
-To fix this, I eliminated the promise-conditional for the play.pause() and ensured that the previous song would pause before a new song played, a simple and straightforward fix.
+The issue revolves around how `.pause()` is synchronous while `.play()` is asynchronous, causing it to have a slight delay with the overall process.
+With the way my code originally worked, I stored the `audio.play()` in a `promise` whenever I played a song.
+Whenever a song is paused, the `promise` is checked first before pausing.
+As a result, both the `.pause()` and `.play()` become asynchronous, and due to how I started using only a single audio element to handle all the songs, the `.pause()` and `.play()` fight over who does what, meanwhile the audio element has no clue whats going on, and everything just breaks.
+To fix this, I scrapped the `promise` entirely, ensuring that the previous song would pause before a new song played, a simple and straightforward fix.
-I honestly feel ashamed that I couldn't fix the issue with my own coding knowledge, but I learned something new in the process so I think it balances out.
+I dissapointed that I couldn't fix the issue with my own coding knowledge, but I learned something new in the process so I think it balances out.

-I began working on a kebab menu (the little 3 dots that open up a small menu) so users can add a specific song to a playlist or change the name of a song or playlist.
-I've never made anything like it before so I did a lot of research on youtube and also some help from chatGPT to figure out the basic UI and pop-up logic, it was definietly a lot simpler than I thought it would be to implement.
-I plan to work on the logic for its individual buttons later.
+I began working on a kebab menu (the little 3 dots that open up a small menu) so users can add a specific song to a playlist or change the name of a song/playlist.
+I've never made anything like it before so I did a lot of research on youtube and also got some help from chatGPT to figure out the setup for the UI and pop-up logic.
+This was definietly a lot less complex than I originally thought it was.
+So far, only the UI is set up, the logic for each button is still incomplete.

 Things Added:
  - UI improvements (scrolling)